WTRV: Christmas Music

 WTRV was the first station in the Grand Rapids market to switch to a format of all-Christmas music between Thanksgiving Week/Mid-November and Christmas Day.
 However, in 2007, the station did not make the usual switch.
 WTRV opted to continue with its regular format, with Christmas music mixed in for the holiday season.
 Meanwhile co-owned hot adult contemporary station WLHT-FM went all-Christmas (which it had never done before) to compete with WOOD-FM, which also goes all-Christmas every holiday season.
 In 2010, WTRV returned to an all-Christmas music format for the holidays, because WLHT-FM had moved to an adult Top 40 sound, not usually associated with Christmas music.

 In 2018, WTRV was the first station in the United States to flip to the all-Christmas format when it made the switch on October 29.
 Early adopters (such as frequent first-in-the-nation WEZW in South Jersey) waited until November 1 to switch, which factored into WTRV's decision to flip early.
 On October 29, 2019 at 5:00pm CDT WTRV flipped to the all-Christmas format, making it the 2nd station in the US for the 2019 Holiday season to flip to all-Christmas music, next to WWIZ which flipped on October 25, 2019 (though WWIZ's move, which included a change to a "Christmas" brand, was suspected of being a stunt).
 WTRV changed at the same time as WLTC in Cusseta, Georgia.

+Pivot from Soft AC to Mainstream AC

+It was reported on May 19, 2024, that WTRV was beginning to reduce the amount of softer, older music they were playing on the station and adding more modern, upbeat music.